-- o Wear the staff issued shirt for all shifts - o Appropriately laundered - o Pants free from holes, even fashionable rips - o Jeans, khakis, capris are all acceptable - o Pleated, khakis, finished denim, Bermuda, cargo shorts are acceptable - o If leggings are acceptable in a position, they must be high quality (not threadbare or seethrough, especially in bright light).
-Employees who are mostly stationary at a desk should only wear leggings.
-For more upscale events, employees are expected not wear leggings.
-Instead, employees should be wearing more business casual attire. - Building managers and UC admin employees are not permitted to wear leggings due to the elevated level of customer interaction. - Not acceptable attire: short shorts, running/gym shorts, gym attire including athletic type clothing, cutoffs - Some work areas may deviate slightly from these expectations.
-Consult your supervisor with questions. - Shoes: setup crew and custodial staff must wear close-toed shoes for safety reasons - Headwear: for most areas that work directly with customers as the main part of their job duties, hats are not acceptable.
-Exceptions are as follows: - o Winter hats: if a work area is unreasonably cold, check in with your supervisor - Religious reason: please consult with your supervisor if you have religious reason for wearing headwear - Staff Name tag: please wear your staff issue name tag for all shifts - Tattoos, piercings, hair color/style, facial hair: the only restriction is these areas may be tattoos that hinder the inclusive, welcoming, and safe environment we strive for.
-Your direct supervisor and the assistant director working with student employment will work through any concerns with vou.
+- Shirts wear the staff issued shirt for all shifts - Pants-jeans, khakis, capris are all acceptable - Shorts-acceptable: pleated, khaki, finished denim, Bermuda, cargo; - Not acceptable: short shorts, running/gym shorts, cutoffs - Leggings-must be high quality (not threadbare or see-through, especially in bright light).
+Not acceptable for the building manager position due to the elevated level of customer interaction.

+- Shoes: setup crew and custodial staff must wear close-toed shoes for safety reasons - Headwear: for most areas that work directly with customers as the main part of their job duties, hats are not acceptable.
+Exceptions are as follows: - Baseball caps: UWL baseball caps may be worn if you don't work in a service area directly with customers as a part of your job duties (setup crew/custodial staff/AVLS when not working an event) - Religious reason: please consult with your supervisor if you have religious reasons for wearing headwear - Staff Name tag: please wear your staff name tag for all shifts - Tattoos, piercings, hair color/style, facial hair: the only restriction is these areas may be tattoos that hinder the inclusive, welcoming, and safe environment we strive for.
+Your direct supervisor and the assistant director working with student employment will work through any concerns with you.